mathdio/museum-finder-api-project/README.md

 A museum search API developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project
-This is a Java built-in museum search API using Spring framework.
+This is a museum search API built in Java and using Spring framework.
 The API has endpoints that allow the users to: register new museums, search museums by id or search museums by coordinates and max distance (km).
 The available endpoints are listed in a section below.

 ## 🛠️ Built with